glenhayoge/niu-icons/README.md

 ##  About the Author

-Made with 💚 by **Glen Hayoge** — passionate about tech, agriculture, and building tools for rural innovation.
+Made with 💚 by **Glen Hayoge** — passionate about tech, agriculture and building tech tools for rural development.
 [GitHub](https://github.com/glenhayoge)

 ## License

 Free to use under the [Attribution License](./LICENSE).
 Please credit **Niu Icons** in your project.

+Temporarily using lucide icons as placeholders.

 ---